Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

   - Open the file ***Manual Deployment Guide\Scripts\Azure Data Factory\Pipelines\ModelRetrainPipeline.json***.
   - On line **14** replace the **\<Storage-Account-Name>** with the **Storage Account Name** we created in step 3.
-  - Set the activity perior to be half hour ahead of the RetailDataSimulatorPipeline.
+  - Set the activity period to be half hour ahead of the RetailDataSimulatorPipeline.
 If RetailDataSimulatorPipeline start datetime is  **2016-11-22T16:00:00Z** then for ModelRetrainPipeline it should be half an hour ahead, i.e.  **2016-11-22T16:30:00Z**.
 End time should be half an hour ahead of end time of RetailDataSimulatorPipeline, i.e.  **2016-11-29T16:30:00Z**.
 Update the start and end date at the bottom of pipeline JSON.

     ```JSON
     "start": "2016-11-22T16:30:00Z",